data-mermaid/mermaid-webapp/Readme.md

 - ` uiState_pushToApi` set to true if you want an entity to be included in the next push to the API
 - API stuff:
   - `last_revision_num` is tricky and there are no API docs for it.
-Definitely Dustin for an overview if you need to touch it (I cant remember the details).
+Definitely ask Dustin or Kim for an overview if you need to touch it (I cant remember the details).
   - a `_deleted` property is stored and sent to the api to let it know to delete an item.

 #### Navigation prompts